 Like many naturally attractive men, his real weakness was women; his self-destructive benders were almost always a result of his chasing skirts that wanted to party.
 Hard to stay sober when you’re surrounded by women who want to party.

 On Male Invincibility.

-There’s a self-destructive certainty with the male personality type that is highly competent and really impulsively hedonistic.
-He’ll get himself into a world of trouble and pain because of bad decisions made pursuing momentary pleasure but at the same time, he’s so competent at making money and has the social capital that he can always pay the cost for his bad decisions.
+There’s a self-destructive certainty with the male personality type that is highly competent and impulsively hedonistic.
+He’ll get himself into a world of trouble and pain because of bad decisions made pursuing momentary pleasure.
+But at the same time, he’s so competent at making money and has such social capital that he can always pay the cost for his bad decisions.
 Despite their bad decisions, life keeps rewarding them; which is insidiously deceptive to the male ego; he will convince himself that he’s bulletproof and that the regular rules of society don’t apply to him.

-A less competent man will eventually hit rock bottom because of bad decisions, recognize their inability to make good decisions in a crucial life area and get help; figure out how to outsource their decision making in a particular domain.
+A less competent man will eventually hit rock bottom because of bad decisions, recognize their inability to make good decisions in a crucial life area, and get help; to figure out how to outsource their decision-making in a particular domain.

-For example; I smoked for about 5 years, a very attractive woman gave me the initial motivation to quit; not by supporting me but by rejecting me.
+For example; I smoked for about five years and a very attractive woman gave me the initial motivation to quit; not by supporting me but by rejecting me.
 A mutual lady friend of mine had for weeks been telling her friend, a very attractive Korean-American girl all about me and she was, according to my friend, quite interested.

 Unfortunately, she saw me sneaking a few puffs of a cigarette outside.
-I remember this disappointed look on her face and the night ended with a kiss on the cheek and she was pretty unresponsive to my follow up calls and texts.
+I remember this disappointed look on her face, the night ended with a kiss on the cheek, and she was pretty unresponsive to my follow-up calls and texts.

 If I were a more attractive man — a more competent seducer — maybe she would have put up with my nasty habit, as many women do, but I wasn’t.